Pavi1on-Mk-Git/svg-optimizer/README.md

 To use commands defined in justfile, install [Just](https://github.com/casey/just).

+Clone the repository: `git clone https://gitlab-stud.elka.pw.edu.pl/jprobosz/24z-zpr-svg-optimizer.git`.

-Compile and run the project via `just run ARGS` or `cargo run -- ARGS`.
+From the main directory of the project, compile and run the project via `just run ARGS` or `cargo run -- ARGS`.
 Replace `ARGS` with command line arguments for the program.

 Example: `just run example.svg` should create a `opt_example.svg` file with just the `<svg>` tag from the original file.